Men's Hair Loss, Male Baldness

 What is Male Pattern Baldness (androgenic alopecia)?

-Common baldness, male-pattern hair loss, genetic hair loss and ANDROGENETIC ALOPECIA are terms that are used to describe hair loss typically seen in men, where hair loss is on the front, top, and crown area.
+Common baldness, male-pattern hair loss, genetic hair loss, and ANDROGENETIC ALOPECIA are terms that are used to describe hair loss typically seen in men, where hair loss is on the front, top, and crown area.

 ANDROGENETIC ALOPECIA is the medical term for either male or female hair loss and baldness.
 It represents close to 95% of all men's hair loss.
-Androgenetic, from ANDROGEN.
-Referring to the various hormones that control the development of masculine characteristics such as testosterone.
+Androgenetic, from ANDROGEN referring to the various hormones that control the development of masculine characteristics such as testosterone.
 GENETIC, the inheritance of genes from either mother or father's side of the family.

 Male pattern baldness Causes

 Male hair loss, male pattern baldness or androgenic alopecia, is a hereditary condition which causes male baldness or significant male hair loss in about 66 percent of all men.
-An estimated 35 million of men in the United States alone have male pattern hair loss.
+An estimated 35 million men in the United States alone have male pattern hair loss.
 It can start as early as the teen years.
 Hair loss risk increases with age, with 40% of men showing noticeable hair loss by the age of 35 and more than 50 percent of men over 50 years old have some degree of hair loss.